-Fungal infections are not considered life-threatening, but the 5-year survival rate for subungual melanoma can vary dramatically depending on how early the cancer is identified.
-According to the Canada Dermatology Association, chances of recovery can range anywhere from
+Fungal infections are not life threatening, but the 5-year survival rate for subungual melanoma can vary dramatically depending on how early the cancer is identified.
+It can range from

-If you wait too long for diagnosis and treatment, there’s a risk of the cancer spreading throughout the body’s organs and lymph nodes.
+If you wait too long for diagnosis and treatment, there’s a risk of cancer spreading throughout the organs and lymph nodes.

 - taking medication, such as itraconazole (Sporanox) or terbinafine (Lamisil)